 The second is a Windows level.
 These puzzles are specific to a windows operating system and you will need an installation of Windows to solve this level.
 These 2 levels are more complex, but will gain you more points when solved.

-Both our hosted and online competitions are team-based challenges.
-Up to 4 people can be registered to a team.
+Our competitions are team-based challenges.
+A maximum of 4 people can be registered to a team.
 When registering, please follow the directions as the registration process is slightly different for each event.
 As all prizes are sent via email, make sure you enter a valid email address when registering.
 Failure to provide a valid email will cause a forfeit of any prize offered to winning teams.

 NOTE: No inappropriate user names or team names will be permitted!
 MAGIC reserves the right to disqualify you AND your team if it is determined that you and/or your team registered with any keyword, terms, or words with a negative connotation.
 This includes icons or emojis.